KureneAmy/SHAPE-MaP-processing-pipeline/README.md

       - `container`:(required) Path to the Singularity container image (`shapemap.sif`) containing all required software and dependencies.

-      - `target`:(required) FASTA file containing the target DNA sequences.
+      - `target`:(required) FASTA file containing the target DNA or RNA sequences.
 Lowercase positions will be excluded from reactivity profile, and should be used to indicate primer-binding sites if using directed primers.
 If multiple primer pairs were used, set `certain_primer` as "true" and provide the primer sequences in a separate file with `primers_file`.

+      - `scripts`:(required) The absolute path of the script "split_reference.py".The single-sequence results will be saved in `output_dir`/reference_split.

       - `overwrite`:(optional) Overwrite existing files in output and temporary file folders without warning.
 Default: false.

       - `indiv_norm`:(optional) Normalize multiple reactivity profiles individually, instead of as a group.
 Default: false.